evolvedbinary/elemental/RECOVERY.md

 To recover from a corrupted index, perform the following steps:

-1. Stop the running eXist database instance
+1. Stop the running Elemental database instance
-2. Change into directory `$EXIST_HOME/data` or another directory you specified as data directory in the configuration (`$EXIST_HOME/etc/conf.xml`).
+2. Change into directory `$ELEMENTAL_HOME/data` or another directory you specified as data directory in the configuration (`$ELEMENTAL_HOME/etc/conf.xml`).
 3. Delete
    the following resources:
    - All ".dbx" files EXCEPT blob.dbx, collections.dbx, dom.dbx, and symbols.dbx